About the GI Motility Unit

 - Hydrogen Breath Test for Bacterial Overgrowth to evaluate bloating, diarrhea, and malabsorption.

 - Hydrogen Breath Test for Lactose Malabsorption to evaluate lactose intolerance.

-- Pelvic Floor Biofeedback.
-We have a dedicated Pelvic Floor Biofeedback Clinic led by Dr. Mary Scholz, RN, PhD, a full-time biofeedback therapist.
+- Pelvic Floor Biofeedback is provided by UNC pelvic floor physical therapists at both the Hillsborough Medical Office Building and the UNC Center for Rehabilitation Care (depending upon insurance, patient preference, and appointment availability).
 Appropriate referrals are patients with fecal incontinence, constipation due to pelvic floor dyssenergia, and chronic proctalgia.
 Anorectal manometry is first required.